 Examine the fit

 Find those clothes, look at the style and construction and shape, and measure them.
 In particular, measure the body circumference just under the arms and if there’s shaping, at the lower hem and at the waist.
-You can use this information as a guide to what types of sweater you should make, and what size to choose.
-After all, if you’re going to spend time and money making yourself a sweater, shouldn’t it be a sweater that earns you compliments?
+You can use this information as a guide to what types of jumper you should make, and what size to choose.
+After all, if you’re going to spend time and money making yourself a jumper, shouldn’t it be a jumper that earns you compliments?

 Look at how patterns fit on the model